colinnielsen/safe-tools/README.md

 ```

 A safe instance stores:
-- `instanceId` a unique id
+1. `instanceId`: a unique id
-- `ownerPKs` an array of owner private keys (sorted by computed address)
+2. `ownerPKs`: an array of owner private keys (**NOTE! these PKs will be sorted by computed address for signing purposes**)
-- `owners` an array of owner addresses (sorted to match the private keys)
+3. `owners`: an array of owner addresses (**sorted to match the private keys**)
-- `threshold` the signing threshold of the safe
+4. `threshold`: the signing threshold of the safe
-- `safe` the address of the deployed safe wrapped in a custom interface that includes: 1. `GnosisSafe.sol` methods 2. `CompatibilityFallbackHandler.sol` methods (for EIP1271 signature validation, messaging hashing, token callbacks, etc)
+5. `safe`: the address of the deployed safe wrapped in a custom interface `DeployedSafe` that includes:
+    - `GnosisSafe.sol` methods
+    - `CompatibilityFallbackHandler.sol` methods (for EIP1271 signature validation, messaging hashing, token callbacks, etc)

 ## `SafeInstance` Methods
-Wrap the SafeInstance with SafeTestLib methods to add access wrappers for signing methods for common Safe methods.
+Wrap the `SafeInstance` with `SafeTestLib` methods to add access wrappers for signing methods for common Safe methods.
 ```solidity
 using SafeTestLib for SafeInstance;
 ```

+### API
 ```solidity
 // EXEC FUNCTION VARIATIONS
 function execTransaction(